-Consider that the "beating heart" of most insurers' core platforms is policy administration-not the customer or customer record-and that until recently customer relationships largely were initiated, owned, and maintained by external agents and brokers, and that those interactions were infrequent.
-Consequently, insurers' ability to become customer-centric is limited by the very architecture of their insurance core systems.
+Life insurance core systems, including those put into production even a few years ago, are limited in their ability to connect to insurtechs and digital insurance ecosystems.
+Consider that the "beating heart" of most life insurers' core platforms, including modern legacy solutions, is policy administration-not the customer or customer record-and that, historically, customer relationships largely were initiated, owned, and maintained by external agents and brokers, and that those interactions were designed to be infrequent.

+Consequently, life insurers' ability to become customer centric is limited by the very architecture of their insurance core systems.
+While it's true that customer experiences have benefited somewhat from digitalization, portals, and mobile, the focus has been on internal efficiencies and reducing call center costs.